 The businesses were integrated successfully and on schedule without any significant operational issues.
 We achieved headcount efficiencies within every function of the integrated business, without any major employee or industrial relations incident.
 The process was seamless and invisible to the passenger.

 The wrong way to tackle a massive integration like this would be to enter the boardroom with a ready-made answer.
 We had a new exec team, including some of the best people in the industry, who hadn’t been involved in the bid.
 We had two successful businesses, each with some exciting talent within.
 Had Berkeley arrived with a fanfare and said, “Here’s what we’re going to do, now get on with it” - that would have gone down extremely badly.

 Instead, we said “Here’s what’s been bid - let’s work together to find something that works within these parameters.
 Let’s build something you can own, rather than something that you inherit.”
 While we referenced the terms of the bid, we didn’t just blindly implement them.

 This was a Berkeley-shaped problem, because we are really good at bringing people on the journey.
 The most important thing for us is that the client has lasting ownership after we’ve gone – this new franchise needed to be GTR’s organisation.

 We could have been heavily directional and saved money in the short term, but that would have proved a false economy.
 The franchise would have gone through another large round of restructuring soon afterwards.
 As it was, we constructed something that still works.
 We helped to solve the questions, but we didn’t own the answer.
 The executive team are in control moving forward.

-The Berkeley consultant team loved working on the GTR program for the same reasons, and we built some great relationships with clients and other suppliers along the way.
+The Berkeley consultant team loved working on the GTR programme for the same reasons, and we built some great relationships with clients and other suppliers along the way.

-The new franchise required organizational and people change on a scale not previously seen in a UK train operator.
+The new franchise required organisational and people change on a scale not previously seen in a UK train operator.
 What needed to happen?